How to Improve Running Speed: 5 Different Methods to Follow

-Whether you’re relatively new to the sport or have decades of experience, everyone wants to improve running speed in competition and beat their personal best.
+Whether you’re relatively new to the sport or have decades of experience, everyone wants to improve running speed in competitions and beat their personal best.
 We can’t all be Usain Bolt, but we can incorporate different kinds of exercise to increase our overall times, whether running for fun or in a race.
+And the good news is there are plenty of things you can do to increase your speed of running.

 Many runners find they reach a fitness plateau and struggle to know how to increase running speed.
-The simple truth is that the only way to increase your speed is to actively run faster – you won’t improve your race times by simply doing the same kinds of long, slow, endurance-building jogs you’ve always done.
+The simple truth is that the only way of increasing running speed is to actively run faster – you won’t improve your race times by simply doing the same kinds of long, slow, endurance-building jogs you’ve always done.

 So, try using the following 5 methods to help improve running speed and see how your race times start getting lower.